 The participating undertakings are prohibited from implementing the transaction prior to clearance.

 If the participating undertakings infringe this suspension obligation, they are subject to fines of up to 10% of the undertaking’s total group turnover in the preceding business year.
 Individuals (eg, board members) who violate the suspension obligation are subject to fines of up to EUR1 million.

 In the past, the FCO has issued fines in several cases where a concentration has been implemented prior to clearance and is certainly willing to continue this practice.
-The highest fines imposed on an undertaking at the time of writing amounted to EUR4.5 million in 2008 and EUR4.1 million in 2009.
+The highest fines imposed on an undertaking at the time of writing amounted to EUR4.5 million in 2008 and EUR4.1 million in 2009 (which in the latter case, however, was revoked).
 The average fine for undertakings ranges between EUR200,000 and EUR400,000.
 In most cases, the FCO issues a press release indicating the penalty for gun jumping and the undertakings concerned.

 Based on publicly available information, the FCO has already imposed a fine of EUR40,000 on a board member for breaching the suspension obligation (however, this was later revoked by the courts).
 In practice, individual fines for gun jumping seem to be rare.

 Legal acts (eg, the transfer of shares) that infringe the suspension obligation are void.
 However, legal invalidity resulting from gun jumping may be remedied.
 Remedying such actions requires notification of the implementation of the transaction to the FCO.
 The FCO then opens demerger proceedings, in the course of which it applies the same substantive test as in a standard merger control review.
 Demerger proceedings are not subject to any deadlines.